 Woman holding cheesy Buldak Carbonara ramen wrapped in roasted seaweed, showing glossy spicy noodles close to camera.

-If we can upgrade instant ramen into something extraordinary, what else in our lives have we underestimated?
+I couldn’t help but wonder, but If we can upgrade instant ramen into something extraordinary, what else in our lives have we underestimated?

 Maybe love.